Claim: The Obama administration has ordered $1 billion worth of disposable coffins for use with FEMA camps or Ebola victims.

 The current President of the United States, amongst other things, has already ordered $1 Billion dollars worth of disposable coffin liners.
 Around the country is stored the 5 million, what will be, FEMA coffins in various locations.

-However, the story and pictures are several years old; the objects shown have nothing to do with FEMA or any other agency of the U.S. government, and they were around long before Barack Obama was first elected to the presidency of the U.S. in 2008.
+This rumor resurfaced in October 2014 during the midst of public concern over an outbreak of Ebola, with claims that the coffins (or coffin liners) were being stockpiled in anticipation of a large number of fatalities from that disease in the U.S. However, the story and pictures are several years old, the objects shown have nothing to do with Ebola or FEMA or any other agency of the U.S. government, and the pictured items were around long before Barack Obama was first elected to the presidency of the U.S. in 2008.

 What's shown in the photos displayed with the "FEMA camp" story are not "plastic coffins," but rather what's known as burial vaults or grave liners.
 These liners don't hold human remains in themselves; they're a protective shell